arvados/arvados_cwl_tester/README.md

 ## Playground

 [Arvados CWL Tester Playground](https://github.com/monigenomi/arvados-cwl-tester-playground) is a sample project to help you learn how to use **Arvados CWL Tester**.
-You can use this project as a starting point to create your own tests for your own CWL workflows.
+You can use this project as a starting point to create your own tests for your own CWL Workflows.

 ## Contributing

 We welcome contributions to the Arvados CWL Tester project!
 If you find any issues or have suggestions for improvements please create a new issue or pull request.

-To activate development environment run a command:
+To activate development environment run following command in Command Line:
 ```bash
 $ bash setup.sh
 $ source venv/bin/activate